 Good: Streaks (a verb-concept, nothing else)

-I'm shipping a <category> app whose core is <one sentence>.
+I'm shipping a [category] app whose core is [one sentence].

 Give me 10 App Name candidates:

-- ≤14 characters (leave room for subtitle)
+- 14 characters or fewer (leave room for the subtitle)

 - No generic category words ("Tracker" / "Pro" / "App" all banned)

-- No year / version number
+- No year or version number

-- For each: phonetic / association / potential ambiguity
+- For each: phonetics, association, potential ambiguity

-2. Subtitle (30-char limit): name the outcome, not the function.
+2. Subtitle (30-char limit): name the outcome, not the function

 Bad: Become a better you (generic feel-good, zero info)